wawhal/intercom-bot/README.md

 - Your intercom bot has been deployed.
 Whenever someone from your team replies to a lead within 200 seconds, they will be applauded :)

+## How to modify it

+This webhook is written in Python using the Flask framework.
+The source code lives in the `microservices/bot/app/src` directory.
+If you are familiar with Flask, you can jump right into it by modifying the `server.py` file.

+If you are looking for any extra intercom features other than sending messages and sending notes, you might want to look at the intercom API reference.

 ## Support

 If you happen to get stuck anywhere, please feel free to mail me at jaisontj@gmail.com.
 Also, if you find an error or a bug, you can report an issue [here](https;//github.com/wawhal/intercom-bot/issues)